10 Best Compound Bicep Exercises for Mass and Strength

 How To Do

-One Arm Dumbbell Rows are an excellent alternative to barbell rows, and it provides the full-range motion to build the lats muscles.
+One-arm dumbbell Rows are an excellent alternative to barbell rows.
+They provide a full-range motion to build the lat muscles.

 This exercise helps work on each side independently, providing better muscle isolation and a longer range of motion.
 This exercise is done with a heavy dumbbell with your body supported by a bench.